America's Response Monument; The Horse Soldier

-Today seemed like a great day to share a blog post from last year when Mike and I had the opportunity to visit New York City crossing off two “Bucket List Destinations” – both centered around equestrian history and art.
+Today seemed like a great day to share a blog post from when Mike and I had the opportunity to visit New York City and crossed off two “Bucket List Destinations” – both centered around equestrian history and art.

 High on our “Bucket List Destinations” was Liberty Park — home to a very special equestrian monument—the America’s Response Monument overlooking the National 9-11 Memorial.
 I become aware of this incredible statue last year while researching historical equestrian monuments.
 I mentioned the topic to my sister, Sharon, who immediately asked if I’d seen the movie, “12 Strong”.
 The movie, starring Chris Hemsworth, is based on the book “Horse Soldiers” by Doug Stanton and tells the true story of the American 'Horse Soldiers' of Afghanistan – the first U.S. combat forces in Afghanistan after 9/11.
 Sharon and Chris had just watched the movie and the this statue, America’s Response Monument (aka De Oppresso Liber), was shown at the end of the film along with the following postscript: